Spyderisk/system-modeller-deployment/LICENSES/README.md

 We currently use these licenses in Spyderisk Deployment:

 * *[Apache 2](./APACHE-2.0.txt)* for nearly all code, including all code created specifically for Spyderisk
-* *[Creative Commons By-SA 4.0](./CREATIVE-COMMONS-BY-SA-4.0.txt)* for all new documentation, and eventually all documentation will be copyright CC By SA unless it was created by someone
+* *[Creative Commons By-SA 4.0](./CREATIVE-COMMONS-BY-SA-4.0.txt)* for all new documentation, and eventually all documentation will be copyright CC By SA unless it was created by someone else under a different compatible license

 Spyderisk is happy to consider any useful third-party code or documentation for inclusion in Spyderisk provided it is under a compatible